alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-law-enforcement-and-goods.markdown

 There's an embargo (ban) on exporting equipment that could be used for internal repression to China.

+$CTA

+You could be fined or prosecuted if you don't get a licence when you need one.
+Your goods will also be delayed at customs and can be confiscated.

+$CTA

+If you’re exporting goods that are being picked directly from your place of work by your customer (‘ex-works goods’), tell them to check if they need an export licence.

 ##Strategic export control lists

 You must get a licence to export or provide any services relating to: